 Yes, you will receive an email, usually within a day or two of receipt of your form.
 This email will provide you with your affiliation number (your UKA number) which you will need to put onto race entry forms to claim affiliation to LRR and to enable you to pay a reduced race entry fee.
 The email will also enclose various other information relating to the Club.

 How many times can I come to LRR training sessions before joining the Club?

-We don’t put pressure on anyone to join and we recognise that you might need to come along to a couple of sessions to see whether LRR is the Club for you.
-You are, therefore, welcome to attend 2 sessions on a ‘taster’ basis (ie free of charge).
+We don’t put pressure on anyone to join and we recognise that you might need to come along to a couple of sessions to see whether LRR is the club for you.
+You are, therefore, welcome to attend two sessions on a ‘taster’ basis (ie free of charge).
 If, once you have attended one or two sessions, you would like to continue running with us, you will need to pay the very modest membership fee and to join the Club.

 What benefits to I get from my membership of LRR?